Piturnah/piturnah.github.io/blog/haskell-cyoa-day-1.md

-# Building a Create-Your-Own-Adventure Style Text Game Using Day 1 Haskell
+# Building a Choose-Your-Own-Adventure Style Text Game Using Day 1 Haskell

 -# 2024-11-09 #-